unity3d-jp/StreamingImageSequence/README.md

 1. The image sequences in the folder will then be shown inside the Image object, and the Image object will be played/enabled/disabled as we play the Timeline or drag the time slider of the Timeline window

+For other ways for importing images, see [ImportingImages](Documentation~/en/ImportingImages.md)

 # StreamingImageSequence PlayableAsset